 Once again we have Ted Gott to thank for a new spreadsheet collating each multiple-choice question with the Learning Objective (LO) and the Essential Knowledge (EK) listed in the Course and Exam Description.

-Here is the link to the new Multiple-choice Index by Topic
+Here is the link to the new MC unsecure Index by topic 1998 to 2018

 And here again is his Free-response Index by topic